 - Return to Bangladesh upon completion of the program.

-An applicant must first create an IIE account before s/he can access the Hubert H. Humphrey Fellowship Program application.
+An applicant must first create an IIE account before s/he can access the HHH Fellowship Program application.
 Applicants can use this account to log into the system throughout the application process.
 Applicants can save the application and return to it before submitting it.
-Applicants must read all instructions carefully.
+An applicant must read all instructions carefully.
 Keeping in mind the word limits, candidates should try to answer each essay question as fully as possible with clarity and the required information.